FOR SDSB, MGSHSS, SAHSOL

 There are the following eight majors (or specializations) currently being offered in the four-year BS Programme.

-- Biology
+- BS (Honours) Biology

-- Chemistry
+- BS (Honours) Chemistry

-- Chemical Engineering
+- BS (Honours) Chemical Engineering

-- Computer Science
+- BS (Honours) Computer Science

-- Economics & Mathematics (Joint Major)
+- BS (Honours) Economics & Mathematics (Joint Major)

-- Electrical Engineering
+- BS (Honours) Electrical Engineering

-- Mathematics
+- BS (Honours) Mathematics

-- Physics
+- BS (Honours) Physics

 Please note that a specialization preference indicated by a student in the admission form cannot be guaranteed.
 Candidates who are admitted to the sophomore year will be informed at the time of admission whether space availability permits their enrollment in a major of their choice.
 Candidates may be interviewed or tested by the respective department as a part of the selection process.